-The court in King v.
+- The court in King v.
 Sarria noted that, since the contract in question was made by persons other than Sarria, the plaintiff had to show that the other partners had authority to bind Sarria and that the plaintiff was relying upon the mutual general agency which results from the relation of partnership to show that authority.
 The court noted that, if the Spanish statute were not applicable, the plaintiff would prevail "for by virtue of the relationship of partnership, one partner becomes the general agent for the other, as to all matters within the scope of the partnership dealings, and has thereby given to him all authority needful for carrying on the partnership, and which is usually exercised by partners in that business" and "that any restriction which by agreement amongst the partners is attempted to be imposed upon the authority, which one partner possesses as the general agent of the other, is operative only between the partners themselves, and does not limit the authority as to third persons . . . unless they know that such restriction has been made."
 Sarria, 69 N.Y. at 28-29.
-The court noted that the foregoing common law principles, which are comparable to TUPA sections 9, 13, 14 and 15(1) (without the LLP exception), were qualified by the provisions of any applicable statute providing for the formation of partnerships with limited liability.

-783 Sarria, 69 N.Y. at 34.

-For a contract to be void as against New York public policy, it must be quite clearly repugnant to the public conscience.
+The court noted that the foregoing common law principles, which are comparable to TUPA §§ 9, 13, 14 and 15(1) (without the LLP exception), were qualified by the provisions of any applicable statute providing for the formation of partnerships with limited liability. - 835 Sarria, 69 N.Y. at 34. - For a contract to be void as against New York public policy, it must be quite clearly repugnant to the public conscience.
 See Kloberg v.
 Teller, 171 N.Y.S.
 947, 948 (Sup.
 Ct.
 Bronx Co.
-1918).

-The court indicated that the same reasoning would apply to contract and tort claims.
+1918). - The court indicated that the same reasoning would apply to contract and tort claims. - B38 Downey v.

-786 Downey v.
 Swan, 454 N.Y.S.
 2d 895 (N.Y.
 App.
 Div.
-1982).
+1982). - 639 Cf. Schneider v.
+Schimmels, 64 Cal.
+Rptr.
+273 (1967) (California court permitted recovery for loss of consortium pursuant to a Colorado statute although California did not have a similar statute granting such damages). - Cf. Abu-Nassar v.
+Elders Fututes, Inc., No. 88-Civ.
+7906, U.S. Dist.
+LEXIS 3794 (S.D.N.Y.
+Mar.
+28, 1991), in which an LLC organized under Lebanese law was treated as though it were a foreign corporation for purposes of analyzing choice of law and veil piercing liability.